andreawidjaja/stat159-fall2016-project1/paper/sections/02-discussion.md

 #### GitHub
 ![Stat159](../images/github-logo.png)

 Git stores information on changes on files into a data structure called a repository.
 GitHub is a website service that hosts git repositories online publically or privately.
 As one of the online website service with the largest storage space, GitHub provides users the opportunity to collaborate with other users.
 GitHub is also known for its "forking" abilities.
 This allows users to utilize previously published repositories and reproduce their own project from it.
 To summarize, not only does GitHub act as a social networking medium in which users build their profile, upload projects, and connect with other users, but it also act as a resume to showcase completed projects.

-Additionally, GitHub is also used to ease the graders in grading this paper.
+Additionally, GitHub is also used to ease the graders in grading this paper by allowing collaboration.

 ## Program Building (Unix Tool)